WyLyu/UPOsHam/paper/paper.md

 ## Relation to ongoing research projects

 We are developing geometric methods of phase space transport in the context of chemical reaction dynamics that rely on identifying and computing the unstable periodic orbits.
-Manuscripts related to the [Quartic Hamiltonian](#quarticham) and [De Leon-Berne Hamiltonian](#dbham) is under preparation.
+Manuscripts related to the [Quartic Hamiltonian](#quarticham) and [De Leon-Berne Hamiltonian](#dbham) are under preparation.

 ## Acknowledgements